J-1 Exchange Student Travel & Re-entry

 - If you have violated your J-1 status and your SEVIS record is in "terminated" status, you are not eligible for this provision.

-Travel Around New York and the Rest of the U.S.
+Travel Around New York & the Rest of the U.S.

 Many students mistakenly feel that since they are not leaving the U.S., they do not need their documents when they travel around the U.S. Remember the U.S. is a large country comprised of individual states with very different law enforcement bodies.
 The Global Education Office strongly encourages you to carry proof of identity and immigration status when traveling around the U.S.